osu-cdme/alsam-xml.js/README.md

 Performs two distinct functionalities:

-- Loads an ALSAM XML file into the below JSON data structure via `LoadXML(xmlString)`
+- Loads an ALSAM XML file into the below JSON data structure, doing various validation checks:
+  - Ensure mandatory tags exist
-  - Does various validation checks: Ensure mandatory tags exist, ensure tag content is within the constraints of the schema (data types, positive integer, etc.).
-Not currently sure enough that every constraint is properly checked for, but will implement more sure checking soon.
+  - Ensure tag content is within the constraints of the schema (data types, positive integer, etc.)
-- (TODO) Exports a saved JSON data structure into the ALSAM XML file format via `ExportXML(jsonObject, filePath)`
+- Exports a saved JSON data structure into the ALSAM XML file format via `ExportXML(jsonObject, filePath)`
+  - Not yet implemented, but will be soon

 ## Functions